 It is crucial to understand where the supplement has come from and your intended usage.

-Proper maintenance of testosterone levels may be difficult, and possibly lifelong, task, but its results are worth the effort.
+Proper maintenance of testosterone levels may be a difficult and possibly lifelong task, but its results are worth the effort.

 Where is testosterone produced?